City Attorney's Office

 PLEA IN ABEYANCE PROGRAM

-If you enter into and successfully complete the Plea in Abeyance program, the traffic case against you will be dismissed and therefore, the traffic violation will not be entered on your driving record as a conviction.
-If you fail to successfully complete the program, you will be convicted, the conviction will be entered on your driving record, and you may also be required to pay the full fine.
+If you qualify enter into and successfully complete the Plea in Abeyance program, the traffic case against you will be dismissed and therefore, the traffic violation will not be entered on your driving record as a conviction.
+If you fail to successfully complete the program by failing to pay the fee, failing to attend traffic school, or receiving a new violation in the 12-month plea in abeyance period, you will be convicted, the conviction will be entered on your driving record, and you may also be required to pay the full fine.

-- The moving violation you were cited for cannot involve an accident or a collision.
+- The moving violation for which you were cited for cannot involve an accident or a collision.

 - You must have no moving violations on your driving record within the past 18 months, and you must not have more than two moving violations on your driving record in the last three years.